fifthidea/sub/README.md

 > Once an inactive channel publishes configs again, it is automatically included on the next workflow run.

-`DNS_WORKERS`specifies the maximum number of concurrent DNS lookups performed while generating `sub/ir.txt` and `sub/ir-actual.txt`.
+`DNS_WORKERS` specifies the maximum number of concurrent DNS lookups performed while generating `sub/ir.txt` and `sub/ir-actual.txt`.

+`DNS_CACHE_TTL` defines the ammount of time should pass before cache result is ignored and new nslookup happens.

 #  Telethon